-If data is not returned for the CNMSSTAC sample, CNME8320, or CNME8231 commands, check the following items:
+If data is not returned for the IFSTAT command or the CNMSIFST sample, check the following items:

 - If you do not receive interface data or stack data: - Ensure that the SNMP Agent is started - Ensure that DISCOVERY.SNMP=YES is specified in CNMSTYLE. - Look for the CNM249E message or the DSI047E message in the NetView log.
 If the CMM249E message is present, check the command to make sure that valid parameters and values are specified.
 If the DSI047E message is present, ensure that the appropriate towers and subtowers are enabled in the CNMSTYLE member.
 For more information about towers and subtowers, see IBM Tivoli NetView for z/OS Administration Reference.